 You’re viewing the international version of the website.
 Choose preferred region to see the regional version of the website.

-Japan, an economic powerhouse of East Asia with a population of more than 125 million, is well-known for its crowded cities, imperial palaces, national parks, temples, and shrines — but also for its citizens’ well-documented love of gaming and gambling.
+Japan, an East Asian economic powerhouse with a population of almost 125 million, is well-known for its crowded cities, imperial palaces, national parks, temples, and shrines — but also for its citizens’ well-documented love of gaming and gambling.
+It’s no wonder that so many operators want to know how to start an online business in Japan.

 Read to the end to learn why so many online casino operators view Japan as a country well worth investing in, despite the country’s strict regulations.